moonstreet/moonstreet/content/post/devops/terraform-1.md

 # Terraform

-This blogseries is about my adventures in AKS, Terraform and Jenkins.
+This blogseries is about my adventures in AKS and Terraform.
 This first article is about Terraform.
 This assumes you have an Azure account.

 ## Prepare